chobbledotcom/chobble-site/src/services/tech-tutoring.md

 ### Web Development & Design
 - Building websites using platforms like Squarespace, WordPress, or Wix
+- Or using static site generators like Eleventy (that powers this site!)
 - Basic HTML, CSS, and JavaScript for those wanting to code
 - Understanding web hosting and domain management
 - Content management and website updates